slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 "No routine.
 I’m famously unscheduled." (...)
 "You should be too busy to do coffee, while still keeping an uncluttered calendar." (...)
 "Develop strategic incompetence — people won’t ask you to do things you hate to do if you’re bad at them." (...)
-"Outgrow bosses, landlords, and roommates."
+"Outgrow bosses, landlords, and roommates." (...)
+"Spend your time in the company of geniuses, sages, children and books."
 -- Naval Ravikant [1974]*

 > *"If someone offered you a billion dollars with the only catch being that you’d have a pretty bad cold for the rest of your life, would you take it?
 Definite no for me and, I’d guess, for many of you.
 Really highlights how much more important health is than everything else."